docker/docs/docker-hub/billing/pricing-pull-rate-limit-faqs.md

 Yes, Docker will continue to offer a Free plan with unlimited public repositories and unlimited collaborators for public repositories at no cost per month.
 Docker is committed to supporting the broader open source communities.

-For questions about open source projects and pricing please visit the [Open Source Community Application](https://www.docker.com/community/open-source/application).
+For questions about open source projects and pricing please visit the [Open Source Community Application](https://www.docker.com/community/open-source/application){: target="blank" rel="noopener" class=""}.

 ### I have more questions regarding the new pricing, who can I reach out to?